vaibhavrk18/Music_Data_SQL_Project/README.md

 [Popular Genre In Country by Purchases.csv](https://github.com/vaibhavrk18/Music_Data_SQL_Project/files/12565378/Popular.Genre.In.Country.by.Purchases.csv)

 ***
-Music store data contains the information about music album, genre, artist, coutry, spending by each user, country etc.
+Music store data contains the information about music album, genre, artist, country, spending by each user etc.
 I have used different SQL queries and found some important insights from the data.

 Lets take look at the work.